Skip to main content

 1. When you create a job, a success message and a View Jobs button appear.

-2. Track the job status by clicking View Jobs or navigate to the NexusOne homepage and click Monitor.
+2. Track the job status by clicking View Jobs or navigating to the NexusOne homepage and clicking Monitor.

 3. Use the three dots ... menu to trigger or delete a job.